Umuzi-org/ACN-syllabus/content/topics/messaging/umuzi-recruit-user-journey/_index.md

 - make sure you have the time and space to do this
 - make sure you are available for all your scheduled interviews, tests and workshops

-Here at Umuzi, we require professional behavior.
+Here at Umuzi, we require professional behavior

 - A professional shows up and does the work
 - A professional pursues understanding